Table of Contents

 - First call resolution: The First call resolution rate gives a clear indication of how successful your team is at solving an issue upon the first contact.
 An improvement in this area might increase your call handle rate, but it will have a minor impact if your first call resolution level has improved.

 - Top agents: Staff satisfaction and morale are perhaps one of the most vital drivers of positive customer support performance.
 By tracking this metric over several months, you’ll be able to identify which of your agents can benefit from additional support and training and which agents you should reward and recognize.

 - The number of issues: By understanding the volume of incoming calls and queries coming as well as the nature of each inquiry, you’ll be able to make informed staffing decisions to cope with demand at particular times while improving your strategy to meet the needs of your customers.

 2. Customer Satisfaction Dashboard

 Customer satisfaction remains a number one priority for today’s businesses as it translates to an increase in brand loyalty and in many cases, an increased spend per customer.

-- Net promoter score (NPS): Your NPS is critical to your entire operation because it shows the perception of your service levels by the public.
+- Net promoter score (NPS): Your NPS is critical to your entire operation because it shows the perception of your support levels by the public.
 Essentially, it determines how likely someone is to refer you to their peers.
 On a scale of 1 – 10, and based on their scores, customers are either considered promoters (9-10), passives (7-8), or detractors (0-6).
-By improving your NPS score, you’ll ultimately see in an increase in growth and loyalty.
+By improving your NPS score, you’ll ultimately see an increase in growth and loyalty.

 - Customer retention: As mentioned, customer retention is essential to the success of your organization.
 By setting a retention rate target and working towards it, you’ll improve your brand image and expand your customer base over time.